 - Transportation to the main gate of La Silla Observatory (Camp Pelícano).
 Public visitors must arrive at Camp Pelícano on time and by their own means.
 Parking will be available at Camp Pelícano.
 Please note that private vehicles will not be allowed beyond this point on.

 - Accommodation.
 It is recommended that visitors arrange accommodation as early as possible.

 - Food and drinks.
 As this will be an all-day event, it is also recommended that visitors plan to bring lunch and snacks.
-A limited amount of water will be provided, but visitors should also plan to bring their own water and non-alcoholic drinks for the day.
+Water, hot beverages and light snacks will be provided, but visitors should also plan to bring their own water and non-alcoholic drinks for the day.